- What does AlleyCorp do?

 - What is AlleyCorp’s involvement in social impact and nonprofits?

 We are dedicated to supporting and expanding funding and growth options for non-profits.
-We launched our first non-profit, 8Talks, in late 2019, and continue to selectively partner and invest in the social impact space.
+We are in the process of launching a $25 million social impact fund.